QuantEcon/lecture-python.myst/lectures/navy_captain.md

 t_idx = t_optimal - 1
 ```

-### Distribution of Bayesian decision rule’s times to decide
+## Distribution of Bayesian Decision Rule’s Time to Decide

 By using simulations, we compute the frequency distribution of time to
 deciding for the Bayesian decision rule and compare that time to the